 H. SCOTT LEVIANT is the founder, primary author and Editor-in-Chief of The Complex Litigator.
 Mr. Leviant is a civil litigation attorney with well over a decade of experience handling complex and class action matters.
-Mr. Leviant is a Partner at Spiro Moore LLP (formerly Spiro Moss LLP), a boutique class action litigation firm that focuses on employment and consumer class action litigation.
+Mr. Leviant was a Senior Associate, and later, Partner, at Spiro Moore LLP (formerly Spiro Moss LLP), a boutique class action litigation firm that focuses on employment and consumer class action litigation, until September 2013.
 Mr. Leviant has litigated class actions at several plaintiffs' firms, including Spiro Moore LLP.
 Before that, Mr. Leviant worked at the small civil litigation firm Stanbury & Fishelman, Inc., where he handled increasingly sophisticated matters, including complex commercial litigations, class actions, appellate matters and civil trials.
 As a first year associate, Mr. Leviant argued a matter before the Ninth Circuit Court of Appeals (where he was filleted, disemboweled, and generally didn't do as well as he had hoped, spurring him to improve his appellate advocacy skills).

 Since that time, Mr. Leviant has obtained several published appellate decisions, including Ghazaryan v.
 Diva Limousine, Ltd. 169 Cal.
 App.
 4th 1524 (2009), which reversed a denial of class certification and obtained an Order of the Court of Appeal directing certification of the proposed class, Laliberte v.
 Pacific Mercantile Bank, 147 Cal.App.4th 1 (2007), which reversed an adverse trial court ruling and reaffirmed the expansive nature of the “community of interest” concept in California class actions, and Johnson v.
 Glaxosmithkline, Inc., 166 Cal.App.4th 1497 (2008), as modified (October 14, 2008), rev. denied, which reversed an adverse trial court ruling and questioned the rationale and viability of Alvarez v.
 May Dept. Stores Co., 143 Cal.App.4th 1223 (2006).